Compsci233T08G2/BombermanProject/README.md

 Create a package in the source folder called textBased and import TextBased.java and TextGame.java

-Create a package in the source folder called graphics and import guiBomb.java, guiBomberman.java, guiPlayer.java and ID.java
+Create a package in the source folder called graphics and import guiBomb.java, guiBomberman.java and guiPlayer.java

 ------------------------------------------------------------------------------------------------------------------------------------

 How to play BomberMan:

 To play The Bomberman text-based game, run the textBased package as a java application.
+Controls:
+type right, left, up, down or none for movement and bomb for bomb.

 To play The Bomberman GUI-based game, run the graphics package as a java application.
+Controls for Player1:
+Arrow keys for movement and spacebar for bomb.
+Controls for Player2:
+W A S D for movement and shift for bomb.